 How many donuts do you eat a day?

 I hardly ever have donuts, believe it or not.
 Maybe a handful of times a year?
 But people bring me lots of donuts, and my team always appreciates that.

 Do you think we’re moving closer to an “industry-standard” understanding and definition of the Product Manager role across companies and the industry?

 More so than a decade ago, for sure.
 I don’t think there will ever be an industry-standard definition, because inevitably industries and companies differ.
 But we have a standard vocabulary as a starting point, and that’s a good thing.
 We’ve seen that happen in UX, now in Dev Ops, etc.

 I’ve often found while looking for a new PM job, that a lot of “Product Manager” positions seem to be really Product Owner positions, i.e. writing user stories, working with dev, technical, technical, technical, and yet ZERO requirements or description about Users, solutions, market, vision, etc… Do you think companies understand yet what a PM does, or do you think a lot of companies still see the PM as an internal-facing only role?
 And what do you do about this?

 Do you see this inside or outside of Silicon Valley?
-I know things are different outside, I rarely see product owner in SV.
-Good idea to focus on the role itself and not so much the title.
+I know things are different outside, I rarely see product owners in SV.
+Good idea to focus on the role itself and not so much on the title.
 I’ve seen PM as I defined it called lots of different things.